tristanisfeld/sync-react-flask/README.md

 This is a project starter!

 This is simply for beginning a new project with very little configuration.
 Very little opinions.
-Just preconfigured to work.
+Just preconfigured to work to auto-reload browser on save!

 Setting up React and Flask is quite time consuming.
 And trying to do so with create-creact-app, you have to npm run eject, and change some routes and paths, etc. So I created a custom project setup.
 You just need to run git clone, and then a few install commands, start the server, and it'll just work.